Lagos traffic jams disappear. But this isn't good news for Nigeria

 The government has also distributed grains, announced plans to convert cars from fuel to gas, while some states have introduced electric buses.

 For some, the current realities put an end to the arguments about who benefits from the fuel subsidy.
-Many want it back and now argue that fuel subsidy is not a bad if it can be ring-fenced from corruption.
+Many want it back and now argue that fuel subsidy is not a bad thing if it can be ring-fenced from corruption.

 "Subsidy, if implemented well, benefits all," said Prof Ogbuagu.